daniyahsiddiqui/Labs/usecases/usecase-1-Dec2022/README.md

  2. **VPC** and **Subnet** - In which you want to create infrastructure to deploy the code.
     1. For simplicity and easy access of UI's please select **public subnet**.
     2. VPC and Subnet must be configured, before running Jenkins pipeline, Create it if not already present.
  3. S3 bucket as binary repository
     1. S3 bucket must be created before running Jenkins pipeline.
-    	- Check Jenkinsfile in usecase-1 and make sure you have created the folders defined in it [Line# 1-5].

  4. Create role for EC2 (Application Role)
     1. IAM role for the EC2 on which application is deployed 'EC2_DefaultRole'